Tuesday, August 2, 2016

 We stood face to face at the book launch party for Journey Well coincidentally at the practice where I had been seeing the former massage therapist I was working with and it was kismet in January of 2015.
 Dr. Ryan as he likes to be called is a chiropractor and healer.
 Even though he is half a world away I can feel the work we did together.
 He told me to set goals not limits and worked with care, compassion and passion to get me on my healing path to go the distance.
 He was the first healer to help me believe that I was worthy of healing.

-Through partnering with Jeffrey, I set the goal to run the 2016 Bermuda Half Marathon.
+I set the goal to run the 2016 Bermuda Half Marathon.
 What a defining shining moment it was to set the goal and then achieve it.

 There were photos of my Boston Marathon run: